 Badass Princess: This princess, who has been locked up in her home for 13 years, was able to help Kristoff take on a pack of wolves, stand up to an ice golem, and punch Hans in the face with enough force to knock him off a boat.
 Heck, she didn't even need a knight-in-shining-armor to finish the job.

-Beware the Nice Ones: Gets angry enough at Marshmallow to throw a snowball at and provoke it.
+Beware the Nice Ones: Gets angry enough at Marshmallow to throw a snowball at him.
 At the end, she punches Hans in the face so hard that he falls off a ship into the harbor.

 Big Damn Heroes: Saves Elsa's life by taking a sword slash for her just as her body totally freezes, which counts as the act of true love that in turn saves her life.